raspberrypilearning/gpio-music-box/en/step_6.md

 [[[generic-python-iterating-dictionaries]]]

 --- task ---
-Firstly you want to create a dictionary that uses the `Button`s as keys and the `Sound`s as values.
+First, create a dictionary that uses the `Button`s as keys and the `Sound`s as values.

 ```python3
 button_sounds = {Button(4): pygame.mixer.Sound("/home/pi/gpio-music-box/samples/drum_tom_mid_hard.wav"),